francescogerardomarra/its/learning/docker/docker-compose/run-multiple/intro/intro.md

-# Run Multiple `docker compose up`
+# Run Multiple `docker compose up` Introduction

-In this chapter, we are going to see what appens during this common scenario:
+In this chapter, we are going to see what happens during this common scenario:

 1. We have a docker-compose.yml: